Battle of the Yser: Battle

-On 16 October Diksmuide, garrisoned by Belgian and French troops under Colonel Alphonse Jacques, was attacked.
+On 16 October Diksmuide, garrisoned by Belgian and French troops (Colonel Alphonse Jacques), was attacked.
 Despite many casualties, the Belgians and French held the town.
 The press, politicians, literary figures and the military manipulated public opinion, making out that the defence of the town was strategically-important and heroic.

 On 18 October, the German offensive began and overran Allied troops from Nieuwpoort southwards to Arras.
 The objective was to defeat the Belgian and French armies and to deprive the British of access to Calais, Boulogne and Dunkirk.
 The III Reserve Corps attacked Belgian defences from Diksmuide to the sea, regardless of loss.
 The Germans captured advanced posts at Keiem, Schoore and part of Mannekensvere and reached the Yser, despite bombardments from the Anglo-French flotilla, which engaged German troops along the coast as far as Middelkerke.
 The 4th Ersatz Division was forbidden to cross the Yser at Nieuwpoort because of the shell-fire from the Allied ships.

 On 21 October, the Germans established a small bridgehead on the west bank, despite a counter-attack by the French 42nd Division, which had just arrived and the last bridge was blown on 23 October.
 Diksmuide was constantly bombarded and attacked but the defenders managed to hold on.
 Grand Quartier Général, the French high command, planned to flood the land to obstruct the Germans, which would trap the Belgian army between the flood and the Germans or force them to abandon the last part of unoccupied Belgium.
 The plan was postponed because the Belgian army was preparing to flood the area between the Yser and its tributary canals.

 On 25 October, the German pressure on the Belgians was so great that a decision was taken to inundate the Belgian front line.
-After an abortive attempt on 21 October, the Belgians managed to open the sluices at Nieuwpoort during the nights of 26–30 October, during high tides, steadily raising the water level until an impassable flooded area was created of about 1 mi wide, stretching as far south as Diksmuide.
+After an abortive attempt on 21 October, the Belgians managed to open the sluices at Nieuwpoort during the nights from 26 to 30 October, during high tides, steadily raising the water level until an impassable flooded area was created of about 1 mi wide, stretching as far south as Diksmuide.

 The Germans attacked again on the Yser front on 30 October, overran the Belgian second line and reached Ramskapelle and Pervijze.
 Belgian and French counter-attacks recovered Ramskapelle and the final attack, planned for the next day was called off when the Germans realised that the land behind them was flooding.
 The Germans withdrew in the night of 30/31 October.
 On 10 November, Diksmuide fell and the fighting continued further south until 22 November, in the First Battle of Ypres.